 The project is a performative installation that mixes screenprinting with performance.
 Part installation, part performance, A Body Called Paula is a piece that develops over the days of the installation through long-duration performance sessions.
 With the ethereal soundtrack the movements of the body become a sensual machine.
 The main themes addressed are time/ temporality, pleasure and the meditative process of working.
 The narrative story hunts beauty through light to passion, knowledge, reality, and depth to the final balance with darkness.

 What is the measure of time?
 An ornament is a universal form of visual art in every culture.
 Every individual performance exhibition is part of the long-term project.
 During the next ten years, Sirkku Ketola will produce hand-printed ribbons around the world which will finally be presented as one massive installation.
 The photo-based patterns changes in every ornament with the motive that rises from the previous performance place.
-The New York-based pattern will be seen in Helsinki in March 2018.
-The project has been seen so far in Toronto and Turku and will be travel after New York back to several places in Europe.
+The project has been seen so far in Toronto, Turku, New York and Helsinki and will be shown soon in several places in Europe.